Edges In Coadded Images: Methods

 For the simple simulation, edges were generated randomly with a specified probability, enabling experimental control.
 These edges were created by randomly selecting a line that passes through the input image, potentially at an angle to emulate camera rotations.

-We used a weighted mean to produce coadds, with the weight set to the median of the inverse variance of the input image; in a real survey, we would also recommend a single weight for all pixels in the image, with the exception of pixels to be excluded from the coadd, which should get zero weight.
-Using a spatially variable weight would introduce unnecessary non-uniformity in the coadd.
+For all cases we performed a weighted mean coadd.
+The weight for each input image was set to the median of the inverse variance of that image.

-When coadding, we do not render and remap actual images.
-Instead, we render directly in the coadd image coordinates.
-To do this we use the RA and DEC of the object to generate the analytic, pre-pixelization PSF at the corresponding position in the input image.
-The galaxy, represented as a \galsim\ object, is then convolved with this PSF and rendered in coadd coordinates with pixelization.
+When coadding, we did not render and remap actual images.
+Instead, we rendered directly in the coadd image coordinates.
+To do this we used the RA and DEC of the object to generate the analytic, pre-pixelization PSF at the corresponding position in the input image.
+The galaxy, represented as a \galsim\ object, was then convolved with this PSF and rendered in coadd coordinates with pixelization.

-This process introduces discontinuities in coadd properties, such as noise and PSF, at the edges.
+This process introduced discontinuities in coadd properties, such as noise and PSF, at the edges.
 An example postage stamp from a full-depth realistic simulation is shown in Figure \ref{fig:stamp}, along with maps of the noise variance, \Tpsf, and number of epochs contributing to the coadd.

 Due to these discontinuities, a single PSF cannot fully describe the image.
 Nevertheless, a coadded PSF estimate is required for the lensing analysis.
 We must select which PSFs from the individual observations to include in the PSF coadd.